 “We have three diesel generators, but we were worried in case we needed to be here longer.
-So, we arranged for extra diesel to ensure we had electricity for 26-28 hours, in case there was a power outage,” says Kumaran.
+So, we arranged for extra diesel to ensure we had electricity for 26-28 hours, in case there was a power outage."

 They stocked up on bread, butter and biscuits sufficient for everyone to spend the night in office.
-Since it was the monsoon season, the team had already stored up water for 15 days.
+The team had already stored up water for 15 days.

 We were ready with our plan B, and we continued to strive for Plan A – a hot meal for dinner for 800 people – a near impossible expectation in this panic-stricken time.